 Visiting International Scholars (Spring 2016) — South Korea

 Fee: A fee of $2,500 per semester is required for all participants.
 After a person has been accepted into the program, the fee must be paid in U.S. dollars by no later than when the person arrives in Chapel Hill.
 It can be paid beforehand, of course.
 Checks need to be made out to the UNC-CH School of Media and Journalism in U.S. dollars.
 (Please note that this is a program fee, not tuition.
 Indeed, the word tuition cannot be used in a person’s application or in a letter from a sponsor or anywhere else.
 Tuition is what enrolled students pay to be students and receive academic credit.
 A Visiting International Scholar is not an enrolled student and receives no academic credit.
 He or she sits in on classes informally as a guest as long as the professor agrees, and that is usually the case.)

-To apply, you must complete the school’s application form, which includes a statement of purpose (why you wish to come to the school and what you would do while here), and submit it along with a resume.
-To request a VIS appliation form please contact Liana Pinner at email@example.com.
+To apply, you must complete the school’s application form, which includes a statement of purpose (why you wish to come to the school and what you would do while here) and submit it along with a resume.
+To request a VIS application form please contact Liana Pinner at firstname.lastname@example.org.